-Saucer Magnolia (Magnolia x soulangeana) outside of
+Saucer Magnolia (Magnolia x soulangeana) outside of Worrilow Hall at the University of Delaware |

 In the month when we would generally be expecting to see snowdrops and the earliest few daffodils flowering, we're instead greeted by cherries and magnolias in full bloom.
 The whole situation has me feeling a bit uneasy... maybe it's just that I grew up in New England, but I'm still fearing a late frost or snowstorm will decimate this premature spring landscape.
 A quick look at the extended forecast however shows no such thing, so maybe we're safe.